 - Be wary of sellers who share little information about the item or offer excessive discounts.

-- Maintain a record of your purchase, chats, or any evidence that tracks back to the sellers.
+- Maintain a record of your purchase, chats, or any evidence that tracks back to the seller.

 - Do not pay in advance or share your bank details.